Results

 CEFC Global Recognition

-The 2025 CEFC preliminary round attracted the active participation of economics students from nearly 20 countries.
+The 2026 CEFC qualifier round attracted the active participation of economics students from over 40 countries and regions.

 China